NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/The Horned Hunter.md

     desc: "  Before she sent him into the Material Plane, Nyrissa used the power of her home within the Fable (see area **M7c**) to forge a link with the Horned Hunter.
 During his time on the Material Plane, she can observe the world as if seeing through his eyes and listening through his ears.
 She cannot bolster the Horned Hunter via this link, and uses it primarily to spy on the PCs and observe their tactics in preparation for what she hopes never occurs-their invasion of Thousandbreaths.
 If the Horned Hunter claims Briar, the sword causes this link to Nyrissa to end immediately."

   - name: "Sylvan Wine"
     desc: " (mental,primal) A satyr's wineskin magically enchants any alcohol inside.
 With an Interact action, a living creature can imbibe the alcohol and gain a +3 item bonus to Will saves for the following hour.
 When the wineskin is removed from a satyr's person, the magic remains only until the wine spoils.
-The wineskin holds up to eight drafts of wine.\n[[Bestiary Effects/Effect_ Sylvan Wine (Horned Hunter)|Effect: Sylvan Wine (Horned Hunter)]]"
+The wineskin holds up to eight drafts of wine.\n\n[[Bestiary Effects/Effect_ Sylvan Wine (Horned Hunter)|Effect: Sylvan Wine (Horned Hunter)]]"

 abilities_mid:
   - name: ""